 restore the corresponding plans from backups.

-If you back up plans from multiple databases and those databases contain different frozen plans for identical queries, only the first conflicting plan will be restored.
+If you back up plans from multiple databases and those databases contain different plans for identical queries, only the first conflicting plan is restored.

 Only plans for valid queries can be restored, which means that all relations used in the query must exist in the current database.

-This section describes how to back up and restore frozen plans in different popular scenarios.
+This section describes how to back up and restore plans in different popular scenarios.

 CREATE TABLE storage_copy AS SELECT s.* FROM pgpro_multiplan_storage s JOIN pg_database d ON s.dbid = d.oid WHERE d.datname = 'db_name';